thisisrandy/catan-randomizer/README.md

 _New World_ is the final, fully randomized scenario for _Seafarers_.

-- Ports are shuffled such that they are placed with both docks pointing at a terrain hex and no more than one total dock pointing at any given intersection.
+Ports are shuffled such that they are placed with both docks pointing at a terrain hex and no more than one total dock pointing at any given intersection.
 Within those constraints, they are allowed to appear on any sea hex in this scenario.
 However, you may feel free to ignore random placement and instead use the instructions from the manual (_"Shuffle... with their reverse sides facing up.
-Starting with the oldest player... each takes a [port] and places it..."_)
+Starting with the oldest player... each takes a [port] and places it..."_).

+##### Expanded versions

-- There are two additional scenarios provided which do not appear in the
+There are two additional scenarios provided which do not appear in the manual:
-  manual:

 - _New World Expanded_: Same as _New World_ but using the full frame and all
   terrain hexes, i.e. adding the 3 deserts, 2 gold fields, and remaining hill and mountain hexes (1 each).
 Gold fields are restricted to 3 or fewer pips to prevent overly favorable initial settlement opportunities.
 There is one more number chit than resource-producing hex[^2], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
 It is recommended to increase the victory point goal for this board to 14
 - _New World Islands_: Same as _New World Expanded_, but with distinct and
   separately-shuffled main and foreign island areas.
 Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
 You can choose to allow or disallow initial settlements in the foreign island area, but the latter is recommended.
 Since gold fields can only appear on foreign islands, the pip restriction from _New World Expanded_ is removed

 [^2]:
     For the curious, the extra number chit is used exclusively in the _Cloth